number571/hidden-lake/README.md

 ### Production

-The HLS node is easy to connect to a production environment.
-To do this, it is sufficient to specify two parameters: `network_key` and `connections`.
-The network_key parameter is used to separate networks from each other, preventing them from merging.
-The connections parameter is used for direct network connection to HLS and HLT nodes.
-These parameters can be found in the [networks.yml](networks.yml) file.
+The HLS node is easily connected to the production environment.
+To do this, you just need to specify the network_key at startup.
+You can find them in the [networks.yml](networks.yml) file.

 ```bash
 $ hls -network=oi4r9NW9Le7fKF9d
 ```

+After such a launch, the hls.yml file will be created or overwritten (if it existed).
+The `settings` and `connections` fields will be substituted in it.
+When overwriting a file, only the above fields will be changed.
+The remaining fields of the `friends`, `services`, `address`, etc. type will not be overwritten.

 <p align="center"><img src="cmd/hls/images/hls_request.gif" alt="hls_request.gif"/></p>
 <p align="center">Figure 2.
 Example of request to echo-service</p>